 Location: Corner of Cobham Drive and Shelly Bay Road.

 8. Check out the views from the Ataturk Memorial

 This memorial to Mustafa Kemal Ataturk, founder of modern Turkey and commander of the Turkish forces at the Battle of Gallipoli, is also a tribute to the 44,000 allied troops that died during the 10-month World War 2 campaign.
-The first major battle was undertaken by Australian and New Zealand Army Corps (ANZAC).
+The first major battle was undertaken by the Australian and New Zealand Army Corps (ANZAC).
 Check out the memorial and the amazing views at its locations.